 Consulting with the TLT team about publishing in the area of teaching with technology.

 The ETTF program will require a time commitment on the part of participants.
 Fellows will commit to:

 Attend the Fall ETTF Kickoff Meeting, TEACHx 2018, and at least 2 of the 3 additional quarterly ETTF meetings (Winter, Spring, Summer).
 Note: This is a requirement.

-Work with the Faculty Support Services team and your peers to design and complete a teaching project during the academic year.
+Work with the Teaching and Learning Technologies team and your peers to design and complete a teaching project during the academic year.